neurocompnerds/MosaiC-All/README.md

 ### Step 2: TestRun or Quick-Start

 To enable testing of software installation and set up of the MosaiC-All pipelines, we have provided toy data (adapted from https://github.com/parklab/MosaicForecast/tree/master/demo) and command-lines for both  approaches listed above:-

-   - Please see **MosaiC-All/TestRun/README.md** for instructions on executing the pipeline using docker setup.
-The command-line will enable download of resources followed by variant calling steps, given the path to each softwares.
+   - Please see **MosaiC-All/TestRun/README.md** for detailed instructions on executing the pipeline using docker setup.
+The command-line will enable download of resources followed by variant calling steps, given the path to each softwares in Mosaic-All.TestRun.config.

-   - Please see **MosaiC-All/TestRun_docker/README.md** for instructions on executing the pipeline suing docker setup.
+   - Please see **MosaiC-All/TestRun_docker/README.md** for instructions on executing the pipeline using docker setup.
 The command-line will enable installation of required softwares and resources followed by    variant calling steps.

 ### Step 3: Config-file